The most popular books in English

 Franklin W. Dixon

-Mystery of the Desert Giant is Volume 40 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
-This book was written for the Stratemeyer Syndicate by James Buechler in 1961.
+The Shattered Helmet is Volume 52 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+This book was written for the Stratemeyer Syndicate by Andrew E. Svenson in 1973.

 Isaac Asimov